Sebastian Białecki: 2023–2024

 At the 2023 PDC World Championship, he lost 3–2 to Jim Williams in the first round.
+He took part in the 2023 WDF World Championship as the reigning Denmark Open champion, being eliminated in the second round by eventual champion Andy Baetens.

 In 2024, Białecki participated in the 2024 PDC Development Tour series.
-He finished 5th on the Order of Merit, but finished 2nd in the Development Tour's Tour card race which means he received a 2-year PDC Tour Card for the 2025 & 2026 seasons.
+He finished 5th on the Development Tour Order of Merit, which meant that he received a two-year PDC Tour Card for the 2025 and 2026 seasons.

-2025
+2025–present

-In July 2025, Białecki won his maiden ranking PDC title, defeating Niels Zonneveld 8–6 in the PC22 final, the first time he had progressed past the last 16 of a Players Championship event.
+In his first year as a PDC Tour Card holder, Białecki won his maiden senior PDC title in July 2025, defeating Niels Zonneveld 8–6 in the Players Championship 22 final, the first time he had progressed past the last 16 of a Players Championship event.
+He became the third Polish player to win a PDC ranking title, after Krzysztof Ratajski and Radek Szagański.

+Białecki made his second PDC World Championship appearance at the 2026 edition.
+Facing fourth seed Stephen Bunting in the first round, he recovered from 2–0 down to take the match to a deciding set, which he lost 4–2 in legs.
+Białecki broke two records on the 2026 PDC Development Tour: he became the first player to win four consecutive Development Tour titles, and compiled the longest unbeaten run in Development Tour history by winning 38 matches in a row.
+Exactly a year after his first ranking title, he won his second at Players Championship 26 in July 2026, defeating Mario Vandenbogaerde 8–6 in the final.